-Despite decreases in mortality rates and improved treatment methods, 450 000 Norwegians live with a chronic cardiovascular disease with implications for patients, clinicians, healthcare systems and the society at large.
-Patient-reported outcomes combined with clinical outcomes measures forms the foundation for shared decision-making and have received increasing awareness.
+Despite decreases in mortality rates and improved treatment methods, 450,000 Norwegians live with chronic cardiovascular conditions that not only affect their daily life but also have implications for clinicians, healthcare systems and society at large.
+Patient-reported outcomes, together with clinical outcome measures, form the foundation for shared decision-making and are of special importance in cardiovascular clinical practice.

-PROCARD is a research group that was established in 2009, and is chaired by professor Tone M. Norekvål.
-Our research is related to the following main areas:
+The Patient-Reported Outcomes in Cardiology (PROCARD) research group was established in 2009 by Professor Tone M. Norekvål.
+The focus of this research group is related to the following main areas:

 2. Adherence to lifestyle and treatment advice

-3. Satisfaction with use of, and shared decision-making between, healthcare services
+3. Satisfaction with the use of, and shared decision-making between healthcare services

 4. Healthcare personnel’s adherence to local and international guidelines

-We investigate how patients experience continuity of care in both primary and secondary healthcare services, as well as reasons for non-adherence to treatment advice.
-The majority of patients diagnosed with cardiovascular diseases (CVDs) are unable to reduce all known risk factors for CVD.
-Moreover, a large proportion of patients are unable to reach treatment goals regarding physical activity, smoking cessation, blood pressure or cholesterol levels.
-The reasons for this are multifaceted and interrelated.
+PROCARD investigates how patients experience continuity of care in primary and secondary healthcare services, and reasons for non-adherence to treatment advice.
+Many patients diagnosed with cardiovascular diseases (CVDs) are unable to reduce known risk factors for CVD, and many find themselves unable to reach treatment goals regarding physical activity, smoking cessation, blood pressure, or cholesterol levels.

 Follow us on Facebook